apereo/apereo.github.io/_posts/blog/2017-09-10-stop-writing-code.md

 So you step into it.
 Deadlines begin to breath down your neck.
 Management continues to push for 5am Saturday production deployments to minimize downtime and risk.
 The inner-child in you continues to have reservations about the nature of the change, the rightness of it all pondering if there is a better path yet you keep reminding yourself to side-step doubt and consider the code and change a *temporary* solution that would surely be revisited, refactored and hopefully removed some day after production.

 Of course, that day rarely comes.
-What’s more alarming that over time, you continue this exercise again and again such that a year from now, the thing no longer resembles anything of its original nature.
+What’s more alarming is that over time, you continue this exercise again and again...and again such that a year from now, the thing no longer resembles anything of its original nature.

 # Potential Problems